 By now you should see little air pockets in the starter (this is why it is important to use a glass jar).
 This means that bacteria are activated and they are ready for a new feeding.
 Take about half of the starter and place it into another clean glass jar.
 This will be your discard jar you can keep in the refrigerator and use the discard later in recipes.

-Now, add 20 grams of millet flour and 12 grams of water to the remaining starter, stir well, cover it with a lid or cheesecloth, and leave the mixture to ferment for 24 hours.
+Now, add 20 grams of millet flour and 20 grams (or more) of water to the remaining starter, stir well, cover it with a lid or cheesecloth, and leave the mixture to ferment for 24 hours.

 Day 4-14

-To give an even stronger boost, you can add a tsp of honey or sugar to it but don’t do it every day.
+To give an even stronger boost, you can add a teaspoon of honey or sugar to it but don't do it every day.
 Adding a sweetener once is enough!

 How Do I Know When My Starter Is Ready for Baking?